 - Organizations can introduce training, processes (such as out-out pensions) and systems that help increase their employees’ financial wellbeing,

 - Organizations can also consider more than profit, explore responsible approaches to business and pay living wages,

-- Consumers with enough income for discretion can make ethical decisions about how they spend their disposable income so as to support responsible businesses, and
+- Consumers with enough income for discretion can make ethical decisions about how they spend their disposable income.
+By doing this they will support responsible businesses, and

 - Societies and countries can engage in conversations and make decisions about the role of public pensions, healthcare provision, the role of charitable activity such as food-banks and other social safety-nets.